chiedolabs/objob/README.md

 Objob is still in beta so please submit issues if you find any bugs.

+## Roadmap

+ * It is on the todo list to port over all of the lodash Object functions and make them recursive.
+So much to do, so little time.

 ## Special Thanks

   * [Kyle Matthews - Merge](https://github.com/KyleAMathews/deepmerge)